hildebra/lotus2/README.md

 ```

 LotuS2 will try to choose default options.
 However, note that you should have seen a warning that no PCR primers were provided.

 In the next example, we will explicitly configure the read filtering by providing sdm_miSeq2.txt, explicitly defining this to be 16S data from an illumina miSeq machine, to remove PCR primers used in this experiment, to use DADA2 instead of UPARSE clustering algorithm, to use alginments of ASVs against SILVA reference database instead of RDPclassifier taxonomic annotations:
 ```{sh}
 ./lotus2 -i Example/ -m Example/miSeqMap.sm.txt -o myTestRun2 -s configs/sdm_miSeq2.txt -p miSeq -amplicon_type SSU -forwardPrimer GTGYCAGCMGCCGCGGTAA -reversePrimer GGACTACNVGGGTWTCTAAT -CL dada2 -refDB SLV -taxAligner lambda
 ```
 Building the lambda formatted SILVA reference database will take a long time the first time you run this.
 Please ensure that during installation you selected that the SILVA database will be installed (otherwise this example will not work).

 There are >60 flags with which you can further customize each LotuS2 run, but we try to optimize LotuS2 to work pretty well with just default options.
 Please run ./lotus2 to see these options.

+## Acknowledgements
 **Please cite LotuS2 with:**
 Bedarf JR, Beraza N, Khazneh H, Özkurt E, Baker D, Borger V, et al. Much ado about nothing?
 Off-target amplification can lead to false-positive bacterial brain microbiome detection in healthy and Parkinson’s disease individuals.
 Microbiome [Internet].
 Microbiome; 2021;9:75.

-## Acknowledgements of proprietary software
-I would like to acknowledge the following software, that is used in LotuS2, please also acknowledge these if LotuS2 is callign them (listed in LotuSLogs/citations.txt for each LotuS2 run):
+We would like to acknowledge the following proprietary software, that is used in LotuS2.
+Please acknowledge these if your LotuS2 run was using them (listed in LotuSLogS/citations.txt for each LotuS2 run):

 * **DADA2** - Callahan, B., McMurdie, P., Rosen, M. et al. 2016.
 DADA2: High resolution sample inference from Illumina amplicon data.
 Nat Methods, 13.
 581–583 (2016).